ssheralievichd/ssheralievichd/README.md

 Current Company — Tajikistan
 *Oct 2025 – Present*

-- Building scalable APIs and microservices with FastAPI, Django REST Framework, and Laravel
+- Architect and develop scalable APIs and microservices using FastAPI, Django REST Framework, and Laravel to support business-critical applications.
-- Developing responsive UIs using React, Next.js, Vue.js, and Nuxt.js
+- Engineer responsive and dynamic user interfaces with React, Next.js, Vue.js, and Nuxt.js, enhancing user experience and engagement.
-- Optimizing PostgreSQL schemas and queries for performance
+- Optimize PostgreSQL database schemas and queries, achieving significant improvements in response times and data retrieval efficiency.
-- Managing Docker-based deployments and CI/CD workflows on Linux
+- Manage containerized deployments using Docker and automate CI/CD workflows on Linux platforms to ensure rapid and reliable delivery.

 **Full-Stack Software Engineer**
 Alif Bank — Tajikistan
 *Aug 2022 – Oct 2024*

-- Delivered high-availability RESTful APIs powering financial services for large user base
+- Engineered and maintained high-availability RESTful APIs that powered financial services for a large and growing user base.
-- Built maintainable frontends with React, Next.js, Vue.js, and Nuxt.js
+- Developed and refactored maintainable frontend applications using React, Next.js, Vue.js, and Nuxt.js, improving code quality and developer productivity.
-- Designed and optimized PostgreSQL/MySQL databases, reducing latency significantly
+- Designed and optimized complex PostgreSQL and MySQL databases, successfully reducing query latency by over 40% in critical areas.
-- Implemented Docker containerization and production deployments
+- Spearheaded the adoption of Docker for containerization and led production deployments, which streamlined the development lifecycle.

 **National Service**
 *2024 – 2025*
-Completed mandatory service while maintaining professional commitments.
+Completed mandatory national service while concurrently maintaining professional commitments and staying current with industry trends.

 ## Education
 **B.Sc.
 Computer Science**